ryanorsinger/learn-to-code-python-workshop/agenda.md

     password is codeupguest

 0. Before we begin:
-    - Get yourself a handout and begin reading
+    - Get yoursealf a handout and begin reading
     - Create an account on Kaggle.com

 1. Intro to Data Science